 An individual may make a privacy complaint to the Library Privacy Contact Officer if they are unhappy with how the Library has handled his or her personal information.
 The Library will take reasonable steps to deal with enquiries or complaints about compliance with the APPs.
 The Library will send a considered response to complaints or suggestions within 30 days.
 The Library is committed to quick and fair resolution of complaints and will ensure that all complaints are taken seriously.

 Complaints about the Library’s personal information handling practices may also be made to the Office of the Australian Information Commissioner.

 3. How to contact us

-In accordance with APP1, an individual may contact the Privacy Contact Officer to:
+An individual may contact the Privacy Officer to: